Hundreds attend vigil for girl who died in crash

 PLYMOUTH, Mass.
 (AP) - Hundreds of people holding candles braved the cold Sunday night to show support for the family of a 13-year-old girl killed in a crash last month police say was caused by a drunken driver.

 The Dec.
-29 crash in Pembroke killed Claire Zisserson, of Plymouth, and seriously injured her 13-year-old friend and mother.
+29 crash in Pembroke killed Claire Zisserson, of Plymouth, and seriously injured her mother and a 13-year-old friend.

 “I came to support the families and help our kids and players through this,” said Diana Hamblin at the vigil Sunday night at Brewster Gardens in Plymouth.
 Hamblin leads a Plymouth girls basketball league that Claire played in.